cloudfoundry-attic/mega-ci/index.md

 Follow the [AWS bosh-init guide][bosh-init] that explains how to deploy a BOSH.
-You can skip the *Prepare an AWS Account* step as the CloudFormation template has take care of all that for you.
+You can skip the *Prepare an AWS Account* step as the CloudFormation template has taken care of all of that for you.
 You should give the deployment manifest a quick scan for values that don't make sense in your VPC e.g. key names, security group names, or elastic IPs.

 You can get the values for most of these from the *Resources* tab of the